cdnjs/tutorials/README.md

 * You don't have to worry about setting up an elegant website to display your tutorials.
 * Authors get full credit and can remove their work at any time.
 * Everything is hosted on GitHub so the community can easily help fix bugs and grammatical mistakes in your tutorials.
-* Cdnjs is a completely volunteer driven effort where we pay for bills out of our own pockets.
-Writing tutorials increases our advertising revenue which means we can better improve the project.